tyanrancodes/tyanrancodes/README.md

-## Hi there 👋

-I'm Ryan, a fresh graduate from Ngee Ann Polytechnic Immersive Media that is currently learning full-stack development

 👋 About Me
-Immersive Media graduate with a technical background spanning game development, network infrastructure, and full-stack web development.
-Currently building projects in React while exploring AI/robotics applications.
+Hi!
+I'm Ryan, I graduated from Immersive Media in Ngee Ann Polytechnic and I have a technical background spanning game development, network infrastructure, and full-stack web development.
+Currently I'm diving deeper into python, and learning more about automation and machine learning.

 ## 🛠️ Skills